pilotmoon/pcx-directory-extension/README.md

-# PopClip Template -- EDIT ME!
+# Submit Extension

-TypeScript template repo for PopClip extensions.
+An extension for subitting extensions to the directory.